Frequently Asked Questions

-Q. How do I create a Follow-on Service Project before I even go abroad?
+Q. How do I Write my community impact essay before I even go abroad?

-A. Keep in mind that the Follow-on Service Project Proposal is a required part of your Gilman Scholarship application.
+A. Keep in mind that the Community Impact Essay is a required part of your Gilman Scholarship application.
 We know that you haven’t gone abroad yet and you might not know exactly how your experience will impact you; however, you do know that the goal of the project is to encourage others to consider international experiences and apply for the Gilman Scholarship.

 Q. What if I don’t have any connections at my institution or with other organizations?
 How can I create them?

 A. We recommend starting by thinking about which groups, offices, schools or organizations you are already connected to, such as: an academic department that you’ve taken courses in; a school you’ve previously attended; a student organization you are a part of; an organization you’ve volunteered with; a newspaper you love; study abroad or financial aid advisors you’ve worked with, etc. It’s best to build off of existing connections or interests.
-If there aren’t any relevant connections that you currently have, we recommend identifying an office, group or organization that you would like to work with to conduct your Follow-on Service Project and reaching out to introduce yourself, provide context for what the Gilman Scholarship and Follow-on Service Project is, and ask if they would be willing to work with you on carrying out this project should you be selected to receive the Gilman Scholarship.
+If there aren’t any relevant connections that you currently have, we recommend identifying an office, group or organization that you would like to work with to conduct what you outlined in your Community Impact Essay and reaching out to introduce yourself, provide context for what the Gilman Scholarship is, and ask if they would be willing to work with you on carrying out this project should you be selected to receive the Gilman Scholarship.
 Be sure to approach them with an idea already in mind of what you would like to do and inform them of the proposed timeline.

-Q. What are some appropriate audiences to focus on for my Follow-on Service Project?
+Q. What are some appropriate audiences to focus on for my Community Impact essay?

-Q. How much effort does my Follow-on Service Project have to take?
+Q. How much effort does my Community Impact have to take?

-A. Your project proposal should be an intentional rather than passive plan to promote study abroad and the Gilman Scholarship.
+A. Your Community Impact Essay should be an intentional rather than passive plan to promote study abroad and the Gilman Scholarship.
 There is not a specific amount of time and effort that is required to complete your project; however, it should succeed in encouraging relevant audiences to pursue their own international education experiences and spread the word about the Gilman Scholarship.
 You can view examples of projects to give you ideas.

 Q. I’m not good at public speaking.
-Are there other ways I can fulfill the Follow-on Service Project?
+Are there other ways I can fulfill the Community Impact?

 A. Not all Follow-on Service Projects have to be in the form of a presentation.
 Many scholars in the past have done other types of outreach, such as blogging for their university, creating study abroad and Gilman Scholarship resources, working with your school and/or local newspaper to write an article about your experience abroad and the Gilman Scholarship, etc. You can see additional examples of projects on the Gilman Program’s website.
 If you are looking to improve your public speaking skills, this can be a great opportunity to do that while spreading the word about study abroad and the Gilman Program.

-Q. Can I keep a personal blog as my Follow-on Service Project?
+Q. Can I keep a personal blog as my Community Impact?

-A. If you choose a personal blog for your project, you should keep in mind that the goal of the project is to encourage others to study abroad and learn about the Gilman Scholarship.
-Your project plan should include your plans for marketing and sharing your blog so that it reaches a target audience beyond just your close friends and family or general public.
+A. If you choose a personal blog for your Community Impact, you should keep in mind that the goal is to encourage others to study abroad and learn about the Gilman Scholarship.
+Your Community Impact Essay should include your plans for marketing and sharing your blog so that it reaches a target audience beyond just your close friends and family or general public.
 Additionally, the content of your blog should be reflective about your experience and informative for those who read it and are considering studying abroad and applying to the Gilman Scholarship.
 In the past, Gilman Scholars have worked with their host university, study abroad program, and/or travel blog groups (ex: StudyAbroadBlog.com, TheCollegeTourist.com, etc.) to promote their blog.
 In addition to your personal blog, you could also consider following up in-person with any groups that were following your blog, once you’ve returned to the U.S. Or find other interactive ways to connect to and engage with your audience.

-Q. Can I volunteer for my Follow-on Service Project?
+Q. Can I volunteer for my Community Impact?

-A. The goal of the Follow-on Service Project is encouraging others to pursue their own international experiences and spread the word about the Gilman Scholarship to relevant populations, such as current or future undergraduates and those who work with these groups.
+A. The goal of the Community Impact is encouraging others to pursue their own international experiences and spread the word about the Gilman Scholarship to relevant populations, such as current or future undergraduates and those who work with these groups.
 If the population you are volunteering with include relevant populations, sharing about study abroad and Gilman would be an acceptable plan.
-However, volunteering without any promotion of study abroad and Gilman or to a population unconnected to current or future undergraduates, while commendable, is not a viable Follow-on Service project.
+However, volunteering without any promotion of study abroad and Gilman or to a population unconnected to current or future undergraduates, while commendable, is not a viable Community Impact.

-Q. Can I conduct or start my Follow-on Service Project while I am still abroad?
+Q. Can I conduct or start my Community Impact while I am still abroad?

-A. It is possible to conduct or start working on your Follow-on Service Project while you are still abroad, but you must keep in mind the goals of the project and the fact that your target audience should be American students or those that work with American students.
-Some projects conducted abroad have included writing and promoting a blog about your experience, writing articles for school or local newspapers from abroad, virtually connecting with relevant audiences in the U.S., or collecting materials, photos or video footage to later complete your project.
+A. It is possible to conduct or start working on your Community Impact while you are still abroad, but you must keep in mind the goals of the project and the fact that your target audience should be American students or those that work with American students.
+Some Community Impact plans conducted abroad have included writing and promoting a blog about your experience, writing articles for school or local newspapers from abroad, virtually connecting with relevant audiences in the U.S., or collecting materials, photos or video footage to later complete your project.

 Q. I plan to conduct a thesis or research project while abroad.
-Can this count as my Follow-on Service Project?
+Can this count as my Community Impact?

-A. Your research project in and of itself does not constitute a Follow-on Service Project.
-However, it can be included as a part of your project.
-For example, if you have plans to formally present your thesis findings, part of your Gilman project could be to include information about how study abroad helped you to collect your research findings and how Gilman helped fund your program abroad.
+A. Your research project in and of itself does not constitute a Community Impact plan.
+However, it can be included as a part of your plans.
+For example, if you have plans to formally present your thesis findings, part of your Gilman Community Impact plans could be to include information about how study abroad helped you to collect your research findings and how Gilman helped fund your program abroad.

 Q. I plan to post pictures and information about my abroad experience on my social media accounts and to tell my friends and family about it when I get home.
-Does this count as a Follow-on Service Project?
+Does this count as Community Impact?

-A. Your Follow-on Service Project should be an intentional promotion of international education and the Gilman Scholarship.
+A. Your Community Impact should be an intentional promotion of international education and the Gilman Scholarship.
 We ask that you put effort into planning a formal project that will reach a larger audience than just your friends and family, as you will likely already share with these people about your experience abroad.

-Q. How detailed does my Follow-on Service Project proposal essay have to be?
+Q. How detailed does my Community Impact Essay have to be?

 A. We encourage you to be as detailed as possible in your essay.
-Some important details to include are your proposed timeline for your project, what resources you will use, what contacts or groups you will work with to carry out your project, the audience you hope to impact, etc. Please keep in mind that your project should be feasible, as you will have to carry out this project within six months of your return to the best of your ability.
-With that in mind, you may not know every detail about what your project will involve, but your essay should indicate that you have thought through this project and will be ready to move forward with its completion upon you return to the U.S. If you plan to work with a particular group or office to carry out your project, we do recommend reaching out to them to ensure they are aware of and are willing to be involved in your plans.
+Some important details to include are your proposed timeline for your plans, what resources you will use, what contacts or groups you will work with to carry out your plans, the audience you hope to impact, etc. Please keep in mind that your Community Impact should be feasible, as you will have to carry it out within six months of your return to the best of your ability.
+With that in mind, you may not know every detail about what your plans will involve, but your essay should indicate that you have thought it through and will be ready to move forward with its completion upon you return to the U.S. If you plan to work with a particular group or office to carry out your Community Impact, we do recommend reaching out to them to ensure they are aware of and are willing to be involved in your plans.

-Q. Can I change my Follow-on Service Project later?
+Q. Can I change my Community Impact later?

-A. You are expected to carry out the project you proposed in your application as this is the information evaluated for scholarship selection.
+A. You are expected to carry out the plans you proposed in your application as this is the information evaluated for scholarship selection.
 We understand that sometimes things change and you may realize that you would like to expand on or update your project, or circumstances do not allow you to complete your project as originally proposed.
-Please keep in mind that you are still required to complete a Follow-on Service Project and must propose and have your updated project approved by the Gilman Program.
+Please keep in mind that you are still required to complete Community Impact and must propose and have your updated plans approved by the Gilman Program.

-Q. If I extend my time abroad, will my Follow-on Service Project still be due within six months of my original program end date?
+Q. If I extend my time abroad, will my Community Impact still be due within six months of my original program end date?

-Q. Can I collaborate with other Gilman Scholars on my Follow-on Service Project?
+Q. Can I collaborate with other Gilman Scholars on my Community Impact?

-A. Collaborating with another Gilman Scholar can be an aspect of your project, but this collaboration should expand on the scope and impact of your project.
+A. Collaborating with another Gilman Scholar can be an aspect of your Community Impact, but this collaboration should expand on the scope and impact of your project.
 Please also keep in mind that there is no guarantee that all potential collaborators will receive the scholarship.
-If one person is selected, that person would still be responsible for completing the Follow-on Service Project proposed in their application, even if the other person was not selected.
+If one person is selected, that person would still be responsible for completing the Community Impact proposed in their essay, even if the other person was not selected.

 Q. Who funds the Gilman Scholarship?